 More Than Just Beer

 Oh, and did I mention the free beer?
 Each room receives complimentary full-size bottles of the award-winning beer!
 Plus there is a bottle of naturally sparkling water from the brewery’s spring.
 Also included with each stay is a complimentary breakfast buffet that certainly felt luxurious with things like five kinds of honey and smoked salmon on offer.
-This was in addition to more traditional German and Bavarian breakfast staples like breads, yogurts and fruit.
+This was in addition to more traditional German and Bavarian breakfast staples like bread, yogurts, and fruit.

 The staff is friendly.
-Every employee that you pass — always clad in traditional clothing, as is typical with many Bavarian business — offers a Servus or a Grüß Gott.
+Every employee that you pass — always clad in traditional clothing, as is typical with many Bavarian businesses — offers a Servus or a Grüß Gott.
 Upon checking out, the staff member at the front desk seemed genuinely pleased that we enjoyed our stay.
 The German stereotype might be cold efficiency but no one seems to have told Brauereigasthof Hotel Aying that.

 While I had read some complaints online of people criticizing the regular “noise” from the church bells, my problem was more with the Bräustüberl.
 Keep your windows closed if you are looking for quiet because the restaurant is just yards away.
 On a warm summer evening with the windows open, you can easily hear the patrons or their children on the playground.